Mary Katharine Ham: Career

+She took part in ABC News’ Republican primary debate in Goffstown, New Hampshire, on February 6, 2016, posing questions alongside moderators David Muir and Martha Raddatz and WMUR’s Josh McElveen.

 At the 2014 Conservative Political Action Conference, she was presented with the American Conservative Union Blogger of the Year award.

-In October 2022, Ham wrote that she had been quietly suspended from work at CNN for seven months after commenting on colleague Jeffrey Toobin's sexual activities while at work.
+In October 2022, Ham wrote that she had been quietly suspended by CNN for about seven months; media coverage at the time summarized her account, which followed criticism she had made of former CNN legal analyst Jeffrey Toobin’s Zoom incident.
+She subsequently left the network.

+In June of 2024 she joined Fox News as a contributor.
+She also works for Fox's sports and commentary site, OutKick.

+Ham co-hosts the news-and-culture podcast Getting Hammered with journalist Vic Matus, distributed by Nebulous; the show has released hundreds of episodes since 2021.

 Personal life

-Ham was married to Jacob Brewer, a White House aide.
+Ham was married to Jake Brewer, a White House aide.
 The couple married in 2011; two years later, Ham gave birth to their first child, a girl.
-Brewer died from serious injuries sustained in a bicycle accident on September 19, 2015.
+Brewer died from serious injuries sustained in a bicycle accident on September 19, 2015, while Ham was in her third trimester of pregnancy with their second baby.
 Ham gave birth to their second child, a girl, in late 2015.

-Ham remarried on March 7, 2020, to a man "who has no social media presence".
-As of February, 2022, Ham has three daughters.
+She remarried on March 7, 2020, to a man "who has no social media presence."
+Ham has three daughters and a son.